 Guidance for students

-Whom is Break Through Tech Chicago programming for?
+What is Break Through Tech Chicago?